We strongly believe you have the right to privacy when using our apps.

 Refer to the Panic Sync page for specific details on its implementation.

-To see your options for opting out of data collection, refer to the Privacy section in the app's Settings screen.
+On iOS: refer to the Privacy section in the app's Settings screen.

 Questions and Feedback